OpenSDP/human-capital-stata/docs/Share_of_Teachers_Who_Are_New_Hires_by_School_Year.md

 ---
-title: "Share of Teachers Who Are New Hires by School Year"
+title: "Examine the Share of New Hires Across School Years"
 output:
   html_document:
     theme: simplex